acmarrs/IntroToDXR/README.md

 * `-model [path]` specifies the file path to a OBJ model

 ## Suggested Exercises
+After building and running the code, first thing I recommend you do is load up the Nsight Graphics project file (IntroToDXR.nsight-gfxproj), and capture a frame of the application running.
+This will provide a clear view of exactly what is happening as the application is running.
+[You can download Nsight Graphics here](https://developer.nvidia.com/nsight-graphics).

 Once you have a good understanding of how the application works, I encourage you to dig deeper into DXR by removing limitations of the current code and adding new rendering features.
 I suggest:

 * Add antialiasing by casting multiple rays per pixel.